 It’s widely held that St. Valentine’s Day honors a priest named (you guessed it) Valentine who lived in Rome in the third century.
-According to one account, he was killed for performing weddings for soldiers who were forbidden to marry.
+According to one account, he was killed for performing weddings for soldiers forbidden to marry.
 Another story relates that the imprisoned Saint Valentine sent a letter to a young woman he fell in love with, signed “from your Valentine.”
-In either narrative the lore surrounded this day has to do with romance and love.
+In either narrative, the lore surrounded this day has to do with romance and love.

-What if you take a chance and allow yourself to be vulnerable?
+- allow yourself to be vulnerable?

 Then, say something heartfelt to someone you love.
 You may just help unfreeze another’s heart.